-Headquartered on Chesapeake Bay, the nation’s largest estuary, SERC sits just 25 miles from the nation’s capital.
-Its 2,650-acre campus spans forests, wetlands, marshes and 15 miles of protected shoreline.
+Headquartered on the Chesapeake Bay, the nation’s largest estuary, SERC sits just 25 miles from the nation’s capital.
+Its 2,650-acre campus spans forests, wetlands, marshes, and 15 miles of protected shoreline.
 The site serves as a natural laboratory for long-term and cutting-edge ecological research.
-Here scientists explore the most pressing issues affecting the environment, including:
+Here, scientists explore the most pressing issues affecting the environment, including:

 SERC aims to find solutions to the urgent environmental issues in the daily news.
 A few key accomplishments include:

 - Reducing mercury pollution into the food chain and seafood

 - Rescuing blue crabs and other fisheries from decline, using science to inform managers and policymakers

 - Measuring the carbon sequestration of coastal ecosystems